jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;">Why<span class="white">?</span></h1>

 !SLIDE
 .notes The first way is that humans tend to choose simple passwords.
-Even if you try to force them to use complex passwords, many humans will pick a simple password that just happens to more complex than you require.
+Even if you try to force them to use complex passwords, many humans will pick a simple password that just happens to be more complex than you require.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 140px; right: 270px;">Simple</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; right: 160px;">Passwords</h1>